Why "search" already changed.

 This is why AI-referred traffic converts 4.4x better.
 The pre-work that used to happen on your blog and pricing pages now happens inside the AI conversation.
 If you win the citation, you skip three steps of the funnel.

-The Princeton GEO research (KDD 2024) analyzed 10,000 queries across 9 AI sources and found that lower-ranked traditional SERP sites benefit significantly more from GEO optimization than top-ranked sites.
+The Princeton GEO research (Aggarwal et al., KDD 2024) tested 10,000 queries drawn from 9 datasets and found that lower-ranked traditional SERP sites benefit significantly more from GEO optimization than top-ranked sites.

 Translation: if you are not currently dominating Google, GEO is your asymmetric opportunity.
 The playing field re-levels in the AI era.